-Your healthcare team is there to guide and support you, so talk to them about any questions or concerns you have.
-It is important to fully understand all of your options before making any decisions.

-\ Consult your healthcare team and inform them of all the medications you are taking, not just for psoriasis.
-Your healthcare team will check for drug interactions and advise regarding their use during pregnancy.

-Before pregnancy Checklist

-Here are a few things to consider during family planning:
+Should I be taking vitamin and mineral supplements?\ Your healthcare team is there to guide and support you.
+Talk to them about any questions or concerns you have.
+It is important to fully understand all your options before making any decisions. \ Tell your healthcare team about all the medications you are taking, not just the ones for psoriasis.
+Your healthcare team will check for drug interactions and advise you about their use during pregnancy.
+Before pregnancy Checklist Here are a few things to consider during family planning: